Trump's comments on China's ZTE draw security concerns

 Trump’s reversal on Sunday came as high-level trade talks were to resume this week between the world’s two largest economies.
 Washington’s tough stance on Chinese trade practices have put the countries on course for a possible trade war.

 “Too many jobs in China lost.
 Commerce Department has been instructed to get it done!”
-Trump wrote on Twitter, saying he and Chinese President Xi Jinping were working together on a solution for ZTE (000063.SZ) (0763.HK), China’s second-largest maker of telecommunications equipment.
+Trump wrote on Twitter, saying he and Chinese President Xi Jinping were working together on a solution for ZTE , China’s second-largest maker of telecommunications equipment.

 The White House said later that U.S. officials were in contact with Beijing about ZTE and that Trump expected Commerce Secretary Wilbur Ross to make an independent decision.